chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 - installing Chef Infra Server in all chef-server instances
 - installing and configuring **PostgreSQL** into the **postres** instances
 - configuring and installing **Elasticsearch** into **elasticsearch** instances, and
-- installing a habitat and creation of a supervisor network.
+- installing a Chef Habitat and creation of a supervisor network.

 ### Bare Infrastructure Deployment / On-premise Deployment (existing_node)